alerta/alerta-docs/configuration.rst

 Some configuration settings are special because they can be overridden by environment variables.
-This is to make deployment to different platforms and managed environments easier. eg. RedHat OpenShift, Heroku, Packer, Docker, and AWS or to make use of managed MongoDB services.
+This is to make deployment to different platforms and managed environments easier. eg. RedHat OpenShift, Heroku, Packer, Docker, and AWS or to make use of managed Postgres or MongoDB services.
 Note that not all would need to be used to deploy to each different environment.

 .. note:: Environment variables are read after configuration files so they
     will always override any other setting.